MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 This Zero Trust adoption guidance recommends building a Zero Trust strategy and architecture through these business scenarios:

 - [Secure remote and hybrid work](secure-remote-hybrid-work.md)
-- Prevent or reduce business damage from a breach
+- Prevent or reduce business damage from a breach (in development)
 - [Identify and protect sensitive business data](identify-protect-sensitive-business-data.md)
 - Proactively meet regulatory requirements (in development)
 - Build confidence in your security posture and programs (in development)